Professor Lynda Nead

 She is a member of the Editorial Board of Victorian Literature and Culture, Journal of British Studies and Early Popular Visual Culture, and she is a member of the Advisory Board of Victorian Studies.

-During 2013/14, Professor Nead will speak on Men in Black and Women in Red: Fashion, Art and Modernity in the Nineteenth Century.
-The series of four lectures will draw on her current research in examining the relationship between fashion, art and modernity in nineteenth-century Paris and London.
-Professor Nead comments on her series that:
+During 2013/14, Professor Nead spoke on Men in Black and Women in Red: Fashion, Art and Modernity in the Nineteenth Century.
+The series of four lectures drew on her research in examining the relationship between fashion, art and modernity in nineteenth-century Paris and London.

 Professor Nead was the Visiting Professor of History of Art in 2013/14.